adobe/coral-spectrum/coralui-guide/manual/styles.md

 ### u-coral

-CoralUI provides some CSS utility classes that can be applied to any DOM element.
+Coral Spectrum provides some CSS utility classes that can be applied to any DOM element.

 #### u-coral-clearFix